Phone-GWP-group

 An export packing list serves as a detailed inventory of all the items included in a shipment.
 It is fundamental to provide essential information for each item, such as its volume, weight, and pertinent details about the consignee’s contact information.

-Similar to the Incoterms established by the Department of Trade for constructing well-defined contracts, the primary purpose of export packing documents is to simplify the shipping process.
+Similar to the Incoterms established by the Department for Business and Trade for constructing well-defined contracts, the primary purpose of export packing documents is to simplify the shipping process.

 Without an export packing list, a shipment’s contents, especially inside export packaging such as wooden shipping crates, would remain unknown.